bengtssonpalme/MPBIO-BBT045-2025/seq_tech/seq_tech_tutorial.md

 and we don't need to copy-paste all we did above just to change the name of the input files.
 That's cumbersome and *very* error-prone.

-To do this, we need to install some R packages from Bioconductor.
+To do this, we need to install some R packages from Bioconductor ().
 Run the following lines of code in the R *console* (not the notebook, sine you only need to do this once):

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))